mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Determines the maximum time window for a batch of posts being indexed by the Bulk Indexer.
 This setting serves as a performance optimization for installs with over ~10 million posts in the database.
 Approximate this value based on the average number of seconds for 2,000 posts to be added to the database on a typical day in production.
 Setting this value too low will cause Bulk Indexing jobs to run slowly.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +-------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"BulkIndexingTimeWindowSeconds": 3600`` with numerical input.   |